mohamed-arshad-ch/aq-pay-api/NOTIFICATION_API_DOCUMENTATION.md

 - `title`: Notification title
 - `message`: Notification message content
 - `type`: Notification type (REGISTRATION, PORTAL_ACCESS, ADD_MONEY, TRANSFER_MONEY, SYSTEM)
-- `isRead`: Boolean indicating if the notification has been read
 - `createdAt`: Timestamp when notification was created
 - `updatedAt`: Timestamp when notification was last updated

+### Read Status Fields
+- `isRead`: Boolean for backward compatibility (updated when either user or admin reads)
+- `isReadByUser`: Boolean indicating if the user has read the notification
+- `isReadByAdmin`: Boolean indicating if admin has read the notification

 ### Legacy Field
 - `relatedId`: Generic ID field for backward compatibility (deprecated)